 - I used cake flour in this recipe, as it yields a soften cake.
-I’ve also used plain flour and corn flour before and they all work.
+I’ve also used plain flour and corn starch (or known as corn flour in Asia) before and they all work.

 - I usually double-line the cake pan with 2 layers of parchment paper.
 My cake pans have removable base, thus I remove the base and set the parchment papers into the cake pan and then press down with the base again to form the shape in the parchment paper.
 Then place the parchment paper over the base of the cake pan before pouring the batter into the cake pan.

 - To mix the batter, you can do it manually, or with a food mixer with whisk or paddle attachment.
 They all work well.
 My preference is to use the paddle attachment as it’s easier to scrape off the batter from the attachment.
 Make sure to scrape from the whisk or paddle attachment regularly to ensure ingredients are mixed well and to minimise lumps.